IoTReady/a9_gsm_gps_library/README.md

   * 1 microphone </br>
 ![](./doc/assets/pudding_pin.png) </br>

-> Or you can use other RDA8955 chip related module or board
+> Or you can use other RDA8955 chip modules or board

 ### 4. USB to Serial Module

 ![](./doc/assets/USB-UART.png) </br>
-It should be noted that the USB interface on the development board is not a USB serial port function, but USB1.1 function, Therefore, in order to download or debug, you need at least one USB to serial port module to connect board's `HST_TX` and` HST_RX` pin
+It should be noted that the USB interface on the development board does not implement a USB serial port, but is a standard USB1.1 interface, Therefore, in order to download or debug, you need at least one USB to serial port translator module to connect to the board's `HST_TX` and` HST_RX` pins

 ### 5. Power Supply
-* board can be light up with 5V(with DC-DC on dev-board) or 4.2V(`VBAT`) power, and ensure supply enough current(Peak current 2A)
-* if use lithium battery connected to `VBAT`, you must press <kbd>power-key</kbd> for a while to power up the module, or just pull down the `power-key` pin.
-* if `VUSB` connected with 5V(`VBAT` must supply with power ), the module will automaticly power up no matter `power-key` poll down or not.

-## SDK

-### Features
-* Provide easier-to-use and ready-to-deploy out of the box API.
-Integrates a wide range of features including:
-  - [x] GPIO
-  - [x] Power Management
-  - [x] MQTT
-  - [x] SPI
-  - [x] I2C
-  - [x] Integration with ADS1015 over I2C
-  - [ ] ADC
-  - [ ] GPS
-  - [ ] OTA
-  - [ ] Call
-  - [ ] SMS
+Power can be supplied by a lithium battery or a fixed external supply (3.8v ~ 4.2v) to the `VBAT` pin.
+Alternatively, it can also be powered by 5v power connected to the 5v input pin or USB input.
+However, it should be noted that if using alithium battery as power supply POWER KEY needs to be pressed for about 3 seconds to power on the module.
+This is not required when powered through USB.

 ## Hardware connection

 ### Module Debugging and Firmware Download
 The download interface to the device is the HST interface.
-Depending upon how the power is being supplied to the board(pudding), the following connections are required in the minimum to provision firmware download into the device or to debug the logs.
+Depending upon how the power is being supplied to the board(pudding), the following connections are required at the minimum to provision firmware download into the device or to debug the logs.

 | USB to TTL module | Dev Board(pudding) |
 | -----------  | -----------   |